-Seven large randomized trials, three of primary testing and four of hrHPV cotesting contributed to the evidence comparing use of hrHPV testing for cervical cancer screening to cytology alone for detection of CIN3+ (Table 20).
+Eight randomized trials, four of primary hrHPV testing and four of hrHPV cotesting, contributed to the evidence comparing use of hrHPV testing for cervical cancer screening to cytology alone for detection of CIN3+ (Table 20).
 All trials were conducted in the context of organized screening programs, with heterogeneous screening strategies and followup protocols.
-Interpretation of trial findings was limited by the fact that after one round of screening, only one trial (ARTISTIC) maintained the same strategy over two rounds of screening.
-The trial evidence was supplemented with results of large cohort studies of hrHPV primary testing or cotesting over two screening rounds, however, none of the cohort studies had a comparison group screened with cytology only.
+Interpretation of trial findings was limited by the fact that only one trial (ARTISTIC) maintained the same strategy over two rounds of screening.
+The trial evidence was supplemented with results of large cohort studies of hrHPV primary testing or cotesting over two screening rounds; however, none of the cohort studies had a comparison group screened with cytology only.

 The evidence was generally consistent across trials with variable protocols and hrHPV test types in demonstrating that primary hrHPV testing increased detection of CIN3+ in the initial round of screening by as much as 2- to 3-fold.
-Only the NTCC Phase II trial of primary hrHPV testing, where all women with a positive hrHPV test were referred to colposcopy, had complete results from two rounds of screening (at Round 2 screening all women received cytology testing).
-In that study, CIN3+ detection in Round 1 was 3-fold higher in the hrHPV testing arm, and cumulative detection was 1.8-fold higher after the second round of screening.
+Only the NTCC Phase II trial of primary hrHPV testing, where all women with a positive hrHPV test were referred to colposcopy, had complete results from two rounds of screening (all women received cytology testing in the second round).^{119, 127} In that study, CIN3+ detection in the first round was 3-fold higher in the hrHPV testing arm, and cumulative detection was 1.8-fold higher after the second round of screening.